What happens with traditional organizational design?

 Well, though intuitively it seems normal that if a team was involved in creating the organizational structure they might be more engaged to see a successful happy outcome, we stumbled across a paper, “Towards a healthy organization model: the relevance of empowerment” by Maria J. Jaimez and Francisco D. Bretones from the University of Grenada.
 The paper shows a clear link between structural empowerment (offering teams greater control over their workplace), and psychological empowerment (the team’s autonomy, meaning, impact and internalization) and healthy practices at the workplace: higher work wellbeing, higher subjective wellbeing, good work climate, low index of work absenteeism, low index of voluntary turnover or intention to leave.
 All in all, we now believe that involving teams in designing their own organization is a complete win-win situation.

-Interested in seeing what Whole-Team Dynamic Organizational Modeling looks like and feels like?
-Click [popup url=’http://youtu.be/veJEnNT0IKI’]here[/popup].
+Interested in seeing what Whole-Team Dynamic Organizational Modeling looks and feels like?
+We’ve got a short clip from Agile2016 that gives you the idea.